xbeat/Machine-Learning/README.md

 Introduction to the Chain Rule in Backpropagation

 The chain rule is a fundamental concept in calculus that plays a crucial role in the backpropagation algorithm used to train neural networks.
 It allows us to compute the gradient of a composite function by breaking it down into simpler parts.
 In neural networks, this enables us to calculate how each parameter contributes to the overall error and update them accordingly.

+## Understanding Precision and Recall in Machine Learning

+Introduction to Precision and Recall

+Precision and Recall are fundamental metrics in machine learning and information retrieval.
+They help evaluate the performance of classification models, especially in imbalanced datasets.
+This presentation will explore these concepts, their calculations, and their practical applications.

 ## Calculating the Height and Visibility of Devils Tower